Join us for the premier social media, marketing, and communications event, brought to you for a second year by SMT. Buy your pass now!

 She contributes to Ad Age Digital Next, Mashable, Business Week and others.
 On Twitter, she is @whatsnext.
 She is co-founder of the pet lovers' site and blog, Pawfun.com - where you can create and send free photo e-cards featuring your favorite pets' photos.

-Accolades and street cred: One of 25 of The Most Powerful and Influential Women in Social Media; Top 150 Social Media Marketing Influencers; AdAge Power 150 blogger.
+Accolades and street cred: 25 Women Who Rock Social Media 2010 and 2014; One of 25 of The Most Powerful and Influential Women in Social Media; Top 150 Social Media Marketing Influencers; AdAge Power 150 blogger.
 Contributor to AdAge Digital Next, Mashable, Social Media Today, MediaPost and BusinessWeek.
 Blogger since 2001.
 Speaker at more than 25 conferences.

 Another easy to fix mistake is not filling out your profile completely.
 It's important to list achievements, what types of things you can help people with, the kinds of clients you work with, links to your entire social footprint.
 Your profile is important to your search results, so spend time making it complete.